Russia asks U.N. to vote on two Syria resolutions on Tuesday

-UNITED NATIONS (Reuters) - Russia told the U.N.
+UNITED NATIONS, April 10 (Reuters) - Russia told the U.N.
 Security Council it will put two draft resolutions on Syria to a vote on Tuesday because it does not agree with a U.S. text to create a new inquiry into who is to blame for chemical weapons attacks in Syria, diplomats said.

 The 15-member council is due to vote on the U.S. draft resolution later on Tuesday.
 Russia asked for the council to also vote on its own draft resolution to create a new inquiry into chemical weapons attacks in Syria, diplomats said.